Timli Sanskrit Pathshala: Participation in World Robot Olympiad

 Since 2016, students of Shri Timli Vidyapeeth are participating in World Robot Olympiad.
 Robotics is a part of the curriculum and students from remote Himalayan villages learn LEGO based microprocessor programming and have represented Shri Timli Viyapeeth at National level as well.

 Courses offered

-Presently, The Universal Gurukul is offering education through two: Mainspring and Technology Center.
-Mainspring is for young children of 3 to 12 years age group and Technology Center offers Information Communication Technology programs for 12- to 24-year-old students at Devikhet, Uttarakhand.
+Presently, Shri Timli Vidyapeeth is offering free elementary education through a formal School and also upskilling youth of rural Uttarakhand through its Technology Center under the flagship of Uttarakhand Technology Club.
+Shri Timli Vidyapeeth elementary school is for young children of 3 to 12 years age group and Technology Center offers Information Communication Technology programs for 12- to 24-year-old students at various independent centres in Uttarakhand.

-The Universal Gurukul has also announced to start a full-time Sanskrit Research and Education Center by March 2016 at Devikhet, Uttarakhand, India.

-Mainspring Courses
+Shri Timli Vidyapeeth Courses

-The Universal Gurukul-Mainspring is an English medium institution that focuses on Vedic education (Vedas, Upanishads, Vedanta) with modern science and technology.
+Shri Timli Vidyapeeth focuses on Vedic education (Vedas, Upanishads, Vedanta) with modern science and technology.
 Currently, Gurukul school is offering regular education from Nursery to Fifth standard conceptual and level appropriate education using: